runfalk/storm-legacy/tests/zope/README.txt

   <store name="test" uri="sqlite:" />

-With that in place getUtility(IZStorm).get("test") will work as expected.
+With that in place getUtility(IZStorm).get("test") will return the store named "test".

 # vim:ts=4:sw=4:et